Congenital Pulmonary Airway Malformation

 A CPAM is detectable during a routine prenatal ultrasound.
 It actually appears as a bright mass in the area of the chest where only lung tissue should be seen.

 We are able to confirm this diagnosis using advanced fetal MRI to better identify the size and location of the defect.
-We may also perform a fetal echocardiogram (echo) to rule out any structural heart defects.
+We may also perform a fetal echocardiogram (echo) to rule out any structural heart defects and assess heart function.

 How Does CPAM Affect My Baby?

 In the vast majority of cases however, babies do well and have normal development and lung function.
-That’s because during the pregnancy, the cyst usually starts to slow down in the second trimester.
+That’s because during the pregnancy, the growth of the cyst usually starts to slow down in the second trimester.
 Sometimes, the mass becomes very small and undetectable.
-In this case, your child’s outlook for healthy lungs is excellent.
+It is always there, but studies will have to be done after birth to find the CPAM.
+In these cases, the outlook for a normal life is excellent.

 How is CPAM Managed During Pregnancy?

-If the defect pushes the heart out of the normal position, we may perform a second MRI around 32-34 weeks of pregnancy and monitor the heart with an echocardiogram twice a week.
+If the defect is pushing the heart out of the normal position, we may perform a second MRI around 32-34 weeks of pregnancy and monitor the heart with an echocardiogram twice a week.

 In severe cases, we may recommend one, or a combination of interventions: